markusressel/blog/content/articles/the-tech-life-of-markus-ressel.md

 In 2015, together with [Max Rosin][12], I started developing my first "big" app: [PowerSwitch][13].
 An Android app that I used to remotely control the wireless sockets in my home.
 What was initially intended as a proof of concept turned into something that was well received by others, leading to the buildup of a small community.
 [PowerSwitch][13] got more and more features and served me as a platform to try out different technologies in the mobile area.
 At the same time I was able to gain experience in working with a community, both in terms of issue and feature management as well as personal interactions on the dedicated forum and Google+ Community (RIP 🪦).

-Towards the end of my studies I gained my first work experience as a software engineer at [IVU Traffic Technologies AG][15], first as an Android and full-stack web developer.
+Towards the end of my studies I gained my first work experience as a software engineer at [IVU Traffic Technologies AG][15], both as an Android and full-stack web developer.
 Even though the salary (as a working student) was rather meager, I really enjoyed being able to work on projects just like my colleague full-time developers.
 Thats where I experienced for the first time what it's like to develop software in a larger team of about 10 developers.

 ## What I have learned